dubiousnate/mints-awesome-server/index_code.md

+---
+title: How to Play on Mint’s Minecraft Server (Using a Share Code)
+layout: default
+---

+# 🍀 How to Play on Mint’s Minecraft Server (Share Code Version)

+Welcome to **Mint’s Awesome Modpack**!
+This guide helps you install the modpack directly in the **CurseForge App** using a share code instead of searching for it.

+---

+### 🧑‍🏫 For Parents
+This guide helps your child safely install a **Minecraft Java Edition** modpack using the trusted **CurseForge App**.
+Everything here is official and safe — no extra downloads or websites needed.

+---

+## 🧩 Step 1: Open the CurseForge App
+*You’ll use CurseForge to download and manage the modpack.*

+1. Launch the **CurseForge App** on your computer.
+   - If you don’t have it yet, download it here: [https://www.curseforge.com/download/app](https://www.curseforge.com/download/app)
+2. In the sidebar, click **Minecraft (Java Edition).**

+---

+## ⚙️ Step 2: Create a Custom Profile Using the Share Code
+*This automatically adds Mint’s Awesome Modpack to your app.*

+1. In the top-right corner of the CurseForge Minecraft screen, click **“Create Custom Profile.”**
+2. In the pop-up window, click the **“Import”** or **“Share Code”** tab (depending on your app version).
+3. Paste this code: `vMi42wIb`
 4. Click **Import** — CurseForge will create the profile and start downloading all the correct mods.

 💡 **Tip:** This may take a few minutes on the first run — that’s normal!